COVID19-DVRN/8-AI-Mapping-of-Relevant-Coronavirus-Literature/README.md

-# Machine Learning Identifies Key Topics and Research Gaps for COVID-19
+# Machine Learning Maps Research Needs in COVID-19 Literature

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents